osg-htc/docs/docs/client/cvmfs.md

 location, set `CVMFS_CACHE_BASE` in `/etc/cvmfs/default.local`.
 Note
 that an additional 1000 MB is allocated for a separate osgstorage.org repositories cache in `$CVMFS_CACHE_BASE/osgstorage`.
-To be safe, make sure that at least 20% more than $CVMFS_QUOTA_LIMIT + 1000 MB of space stays available for cvmfs in that filesystem.
+To be safe, make sure that at least 20% more than `$CVMFS_QUOTA_LIMIT` + 1000 MB of space stays available for CVMFS in that filesystem.
 This is very important, since if that space is not available it can cause many I/O errors and application crashes.
 Many system administrators choose to put the cache space in a separate filesystem, which is a good way to manage